The 11 Best Customer Onboarding Software for your SaaS in 2021

 For the purpose of this article, we’ll talk about Userlist’s email functionality.

 You’re able to set up advanced triggers based on a user’s in-app behavior.
-You might, for example, want an onboarding flow to trigger when a user first reaches a specific page of your product.
+You might, for example, want an onboarding process to trigger when a user first reaches a specific page of your product.

 As far as pricing is concerned, Userlist offers a great Starter plan for when you’re in the early stages of development.
-It costs just $9 a month for unlimited messages and up to 100 users.
+It costs just $9 a month for unlimited messages and up to 100 new users.

 The price does jump up quite a bit as you upgrade, but overall the pricing is fair for the functionality you get.